Bezdin monastery: History

 In 1802 the academic painter Jakov Orfelin painted a completely new iconostasis, and in 1833 important repair works were carried out.
-Between 1912-1922 the great Serbian painter Stevan Aleksić worked there, who executed great pictorial compositions found today at the Serbian Orthodox Vicariate in Timișoara for better preservation.
+Between 1912 and 1922 the great Serbian painter Stevan Aleksić worked there, who executed great pictorial compositions found today at the Serbian Orthodox Vicariate in Timișoara for better preservation.
 Also at the Vicariate of Timișoara, there is part of the painting of the iconostasis (removable parts), as well as most of the rich monastery library.
 Furthermore, a school was established at Bezdin in 1921.

 Once a true treasure of Orthodoxy, today this towering monastery is in a situation of trembling sadness, almost empty – being inhabited by a single elderly nun, struggling with all possible shortcomings, especially financial ones, but also with terrible loneliness.

 Directions

 Bezdin Monastery can be reached by walking on the Arad–Periam road, on a road that branches to the right at the entrance to the village of Munar, a road that leads to the forest on the banks of the Mureș River.
 Some 5 km away from the village of Munar is the Holy Monastery Bezdin.